kabust/NoFluffJobs-Data-Analysis/README.md

 <hr>

 ## Data Analysis
-Overall, those demos were based on 213 entries after cleaning.
+For this example I took Python.
+Overall, those demos were based on 203 entries after cleaning.

 ### Navigation:
 * [Categories by popularity](#categories-by-popularity)